Might as well keep that Coca-Cola on ice. The tallies are in, and the Real Thing is the real deal when it comes to world's best brand – again.

 So what does this ranking mean?
 According to Interbrand's report, "The Best Global Brands 2011," it means profitability, resonance and the ability to transcend cultural differences.
 Brands in the "ideal position to keep generating demand," perform well across 10 categories: clarity, commitment, responsiveness, protection, relevance, authenticity, differentiation, consistency, presence and understanding.

-Lisa develops and applies public relations and marketing strategies for new and existing clients at JZMcBride and Associates.
+Lisa leads the creation of editorials and feature stories for COLLOQUY and oversees the work of contributing editors and writers.
 With 18 years of reporting experience, most in business and specifically consumer behavior, she is highly skilled at researching data and teasing out the trends.
+A background in graphic design enables her to see ideas in three dimensions and tell the story visually.